scfisk/HousingAnalysis/README.md

 Real estate and home prices are things that are constantly on my mind as I try to build up a real estate portfolio.
 Having quick access to home prices by city is useful in making future plans.
 This program allows me to analyze the data for patterns and thereby better understand house prices.
+I can use this information and cross-reference it with other data from the time period to draw conclusions about the housing market in general and make predicitons for the future.

 [Software Demo Video]([https://youtu.be/qgZZA-0HFN0](https://youtu.be/qSQuszIbzCI))